WGS 165/Gendered History of Food

 Prerequisite: At least two WGS courses

 This internship course is a chance for students to consolidate and enrich their undergraduate learning while building the transition to life beyond college.
-A WGS education trains students to think critically and act strategically on issues of social inequity, particularly relating to gender and sexuality.
+A WGSS education trains students to think critically and act strategically on issues of social inequity, particularly relating to gender and sexuality.
 Graduates enter a wide variety of careers.
 WGS 398, therefore, focuses not on the nature and demands of particular worksites, but on work itself and organizational practices that arise from feminist theory and scholarship.
 The course is designed for students of junior or senior standing who are WGS majors or minors, as well as for W.I.L.L. students.

 WGS 399/Internship in Women’s and Gender Studies